Taha533/Enhancing-Image-Quality-using-ESRGAN/README.md

-# Upscaling Images Using ESRGAN
+# Enhancing Image Quality using ESRGAN

 This project focuses on upscaling low-resolution images using ESRGAN (Enhanced Super-Resolution Generative Adversarial Networks).
 ESRGAN is a deep learning-based technique that leverages generative adversarial networks to enhance image resolution and quality.